aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     Python exception:
         NameError: name 'x' is not defined

-    A NameError exception indicates that a variable or function name is not known to Python.
+    A `NameError` exception indicates that a variable or function name is not known to Python.
     Most often, this is because there is a spelling mistake.
     However, sometimes it is because the name is used before being defined or given a value.

     Likely cause based on the information given by Python:
+        In your program, the unknown name is `x`.
-        Type hint found for 'x' as a global variable.
+        A type hint found for `x` in the global scope.
-        Perhaps you had written x : 3 instead of x = 3.
+        Perhaps you had written `x : 3` instead of `x = 3`.

     Execution stopped on line 31 of file 'TESTS:\except\test_name_error.py'.